thomassuedbroecker/iascable-starting-point/README.md

 ![](images/ascale-bom-overview.drawio.png)

-Here is a simplified activity diagram that shows the activities by the user and the `IasCable` framework.
+Here is a simplified activity diagram that shows the activities carried out by the user and the `IasCable` framework.

 ![](images/activity-diagram.drawio.png)